openshift/enhancements/enhancements/machine-api/machine-health-check-pause-on-upgrade.md

 ### User Stories

-- As a cluster admin I don't want unneeded reboots of nodes during cluster upgrades
+- As a cluster admin I don't want unneeded remediation/reboots of nodes during cluster upgrades
 - As a cluster admin I don't want to manually pause machineHealthChecks during cluster upgrades
 - As a user I don't want my workloads to be transferred to new nodes more often than needed during cluster upgrades